man715/echidna-ctf/ethernaut/03-Coin_Flip/Walkthrough.md

 # Coin Flip Walkthrough
 The objective of this is to guess the flip correctly 10 times in a predictable manner.
 I'm not sure that this fuzzer is really able to help us guess the flip in a predictable manner as it is fesible that the fuzzer can guess the input correctly 10 times in a row.

-To successfully and predictably break the contract, we should be able to not only guess 10 consecutive times but even up to 100 times.
-When I run the test for greater than 10 times, the fuzzer is able to make the contract fail.
-However, test it for 100 times it does not cause a fail.
+To successfully and predictably break the contract, we should be able to not only guess 10 consecutive times but even 100 or more times.
+When I run the test for greater than 10 times, the fuzzer is able to make the contract fail using miltiple senders.
+However, test it for 100 times or with using `psender` or `sender` the invariant does not fail.

 # Setup
 This does not require any setup.